molibozhko/sql-data-warehouse-project/docs/data_catalog.md

 | start_date           | DATE         | The date when the product became available for sale or use, stored in.                               |

 ## 3. gold.fact_sales
-﻿﻿Purpose: Stores transactional sales data for analytical purposes.
+﻿﻿• Purpose: Stores transactional sales data for analytical purposes.
-﻿﻿Columns:
+﻿﻿• Columns:
 Column Name
 Data Type
 Description